 A corpus luteum is a mass of cells that forms in an ovary.
-It is responsible for the production of the hormone progesterone during early pregnancy.
+It produces the hormone progesterone during early pregnancy.
+It is a temporary organ that appears every menstrual cycle and disappears if fertilization does not occur.

 The role of the corpus luteum depends on whether or not fertilization occurs.

 Sometimes, cysts can form in a corpus luteum, leading to painful symptoms.
 These cysts can go away on their own, but some may require treatment.

 This article examines the role of the corpus luteum and how it forms.
 It also takes a look at what happens when corpus luteum cysts form and what how to treat them.

 During ovulation, an egg is released from a dominant follicle.
 Following the release of the egg and subsequent fertilization, the follicle seals itself off and

 The corpus luteum will continue to produce progesterone until the fetus produces adequate levels to sustain the pregnancy, which usually occurs within

 - It allows the uterus to grow without having contractions.